Home » Locations » Alcudia

 There is a local market set up by the old town walls which make for an atmospheric experience.
 Apart from national holidays, it’s scheduled every Tuesday and Sunday morning from approximately 9:00 to almost 13:30 whereby many traders will have started to pack up.

 It is a typical Mallorcan market offering fresh fruits vegetables and locally produced goods.
-There is also a wide selection of stalls offering items such as; clothes, shoes, leather accessories, souvenirs, and kitchen utensils, etc.
+There is also a wide selection of stalls offering items such as clothes, shoes, leather accessories, souvenirs, kitchen utensils, etc.

 Places of interest